doldolee330/SwiReasoning_YW/README.md

 ## 👀 TL;DR
-SwiReasoning is a training-free method for LLM reasoning that dynamically switches between explicit and latent thinking.
+A training-free method for reasoning LLMs that dynamically switches between explicit and latent thinking.

 ![swir](assets/method.png)